risc0/risc0/docs/metal-optimization-progress.md

   `eval_check_*.metal` files.
 Full Metal eval-check is now the runtime default in this branch.
 Keep stressing this scoped default with longer proof loops and larger real workloads before treating it as upstream-production evidence.
+- Use `RISC0_RV32IM_METAL_NOINLINE_EVAL_CHECK_PO2S` to test exact `po2`
+  mitigation sets. `13` is known to cover the current serial rv32im test-suite repro, but that should remain diagnostic until larger `po2` kernels have direct verifier coverage.
 - Investigate a Zirgen/M3 code-shape fix for `eval_check` rather than treating Metal bindings alone as the root issue.
 Promising directions are reducing inlining/register pressure in `verifyCircuit`, avoiding the giant